-Trade and other payables are non-interest bearing and normally settled within 30 to 60 day terms except US\$2,866,000 (2020: US\$2,806,000) held by the Group on behalf of royalty owners.
+Trade and other payables are non-interest bearing and normally settled within 30 to 60 day terms except US\$3,315,000 (2021: US\$2,866,000) held by the Group on behalf of royalty owners.
 This relates to royalty payments due to owners that is held by the Group as operator until certain requirements for release of funds to the owner(s) are met.
 Once satisfied the payment is immediately due.
 All amounts recognised as trade and other payables are non-interest bearing and are expected to be settled within the next 12 months.

-The Group held US\$101,000 of trade and other payables at 31 December 2021 (31 December 2020: \$210,000) in currencies other than US dollars (being Australian dollars, Euros and British pounds).
+The Group held US\$79,000 of trade and other payables at 31 December 2022 (31 December 2021: \$103,000) in currencies other than US dollars (being Australian dollars).
 A reasonable possible change in the exchange rate of the US dollar to the Australian dollar (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the profit or loss in the current period.
-A reasonable possible change in the exchange in the exchange in the exchange rate of the US dollar to the Euro (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the profit or the profit or loss in the current period.